-The island has a long history of being used for recreational and resort activities.
-Residential construction has continued, and today it is estimated that 4,420000 dwelling units are located on the island.
+The island has a long history of being a residential bedroom community of greater Charleston while still maintaining its charm, natural beauty, and desirability as a summertime getaway destination.
+In addition to its residential elements, it has also been used for recreational and resort activities. used for recreational and resort activities.
+Residential construction has continued, and today it is estimated that 4,420 dwelling units are located on the island.
 The majority of commercial development is located in the center of the island, generally fronting on Palm and Ocean Boulevards in the vicinity of 10th and 14th Avenues.
 Additional commercial activities are located in Wild Dunes, at Breach Inlet and the City marina.